Modeling Extreme Deformation and Fluid Flow with Abaqus

 The need for modeling high-velocity impacts, extremely violent fluid flows, and material phase changes requires the use of Smoothed Particle Hydrodynamics, a meshless Lagrangian method capable of solving these challenging problems efficiently.

 This seminar aims at providing users with a solid understanding of the Coupled Eulerian-Lagrangian (CEL) and Smoothed Particle Hydrodynamic (SPH) methods and illustrating approaches to setting-up and analyzing real world problems using these advanced analysis methods.
-This seminar also includes a high level introduction to the advanced computational fluid dynamics capabilities of Abaqus/CFD; for more in-depth Abaqus/CFD training, see the Introduction to Abaqus/CFD seminar.

 The topics include:

 - Introduction to the Coupled Eulerian-Lagrangian (CEL) method